 You also don’t want to offer too much information in your dispute letter.
 It’s the credit bureau’s job to verify the accuracy and fullness of each item.
 Check out our resources on dispute letters to get started on the process.

 Getting a Professional to Help with Disputes

 If you can spare the relatively low cost of hiring a credit repair company to help with your disputes, it may be a worthwhile expense.

 A quality credit repair firm (like the ones we’ve reviewed) typically has a decade or more of experience handling derogatory mark disputes.
 They know the law inside and out so that they can take the best possible approach at disputing each item.

 Lexington Law Firm, for example, has both lawyers and paralegals on staff to help you.
 You can read our full review of them here.
 Beyond the technical expertise, a credit repair company also saves you the time and aggravation it takes to oversee disputes, especially if you have several.

 Most firms offer a free consultation before you sign up to use their services.
-That call gives you a chance to go over your credit history and hear their plan to fix your credit.
-It’s a low-pressure way to get more information about disputing your derogatory items.
+That call gives you a chance to review your credit history and hear their plan to fix your credit.
+It’s a low-pressure way to get more information about how they can help you.

-Even if you’re suffering from bad credit right now, there are plenty of ways to fix it.
-If you avoid any new derogatory items, then your score has nowhere to go but up as current marks age and cause less damage on your credit report.
+No matter which route you take, you should know that bad credit is not permanent.
+There are plenty of ways to fix it.
+If you avoid any new derogatory marks, then your credit scores have nowhere to go but up as current derogatory marks age and cause less damage to your credit.

-You can even be more proactive by strategically disputing those marks and getting them removed from your report early.
+You can even be more proactive by strategically disputing those derogatory marks and getting them removed from your credit reports early.

-Request your credit report today so that you can figure out the best game plan for your own credit repair process.
+Request your credit reports today so that you can figure out the best game plan for your credit repair process.
 If you’re intimidated, contact a professional to help point you in the right direction.